“Do you offer coaching?”

 - no state licensure required in most states (yet)

 - certification is required to call yourself a health coach; sitting for a national exam satisfies organization’s requirements

 - scope of practice has stated limits that do not replace the advice of medical practitioners

 - recertification is often required

-- health insurance does not cover health coaching, although some employers hire companies that offer Health Coaching, and add Health Coaching as part of an employee benefits package.
+- health insurance does not always cover health coaching, although some employers hire companies that offer Health Coaching, and add Health Coaching as part of an employee benefits package.
 If you are a Board Certified Health Coach, your services can be billed to insurance

 What Kinds of Coaching Does SDC&C Provide?